RiverArchitect/RA_wiki/wiki/ProjectMaker.md

 **Define critical lifespans**<a name="pmactm"></a>
 Before plantings can be placed, *River Architect* wants to know the critical threshold for lifespans that a plant species needs have to be applicable (2.5 may be a reasonable estimate here).
 For example, if the field *Do not plant where expected lifespans are less than* = `2.5`, *River Architect* will only place plantings with an expected lifespan of 2.5 years or more.
-In addition, *River Architect* requires the definition of a critical lifespan of vegetation plantings, which require additional bioengineering support.
-For example, if the field *Stabilize plants where expected lifespans are less than* = `10.0`, *River Architect* will add supporting bioengineering features where the best performing plant species lifespan is less than 10.0 years.
+In addition, *River Architect* requires the definition of a critical lifespan of vegetation plantings, which require additional nature-based engineering support.
+For example, if the field *Stabilize plants where expected lifespans are less than* = `10.0`, *River Architect* will add supporting nature-based engineering features where the best performing plant species lifespan is less than 10.0 years.
 Note that the second value needs to be higher than the first value to reasonable results.

 **Place plantings**